thesteau/Email-Sender-by-Steven-Au/README.md

 ## Getting Started
 Two files are required: **Sender** and **Recipient**.
 - These two files can be any file extension.
-  - *Currently, the following file types are supported as the Data File:
+  - *Currently, the following file types are supported as a Data File:
     - .csv (CSV)
     - .xlsx (Excel)